 - Relationship between professor and student: The role of professor differs across cultures and locales.
 In many places, the professor is often seen more as a conferer of knowledge than as a coach who provides individualized instruction or feedback.
 Questioning or challenging professors and other students may be perceived as disrespectful.

 - Teaching methods: Teacher-centered didactic modes of instruction, such as the extensive and exclusive use of lecturing, with its focus on content acquisition and coverage, is a commonplace feature of education globally.
-Discussion, project- and service-based learning, and other modes of instruction may be new to students, and they may not immediately understand its value nor its purpose.
+Discussion, project- and service-based learning, and other modes of instruction may be new to students, and they may not immediately understand their value or purpose.

 - Group work: Collaboration is an important part of many academic cultures, but what constitutes collaboration or how that collaboration is structured varies greatly.
 Students may expect that group work will be “systematic and sustained...with a greater value placed on interdependence and collaboration than on individual performance.”
-As a result, students may engage in in the kinds of activities that are seen as plagiarism or cheating in the United States, which tends to prize individual achievement and comprehensive source attribution.
+As a result, students may engage in the kinds of activities that are seen as plagiarism or cheating in the United States, where individual achievement and comprehensive source attribution are prized.